jarnik/ouya_iap_openfl/README.md

 Contributing:
 =======

-My Java and JNI knowledge is fairly limited, so please don't hesitate to contribute with a better methods.
+My Java and JNI knowledge is fairly limited, so please don't hesitate to contribute with better methods.